 - Happens again towards the end of Buck Rogers: Matrix Cubed when enemy forces take control of a living ship and begin assaulting the mining platform you are on.
 You are given the option of sending a single party member up to the ship to try to take it back.
 Better hope the random number generator is in a good mood.

-- Halo: Combat Evolved's first level involves fighting off hordes of covenant forces boarding your ship.
+- Halo: Combat Evolved's first level involves fighting off hordes of Covenant forces boarding your ship.
+A later level has you and your allies boarding a Covenant ship in order to rescue your captain.

-- Halo: Reach has the player board and plant a slipsace bomb inside a covenant corvette.
+- Halo: Reach has the player board and plant a slipspace bomb inside a Covenant corvette.

 - A frequent mode of attack in FTL: Faster Than Light.
 Enemies with teleporters will often send their crew to attack your ship, or launch drones containing attack robots to breach your hull.
 These same tools can be used by the player if their ship has them, and many designs are specifically designed around a boarding strategy.
 Some of the most potent ones having four person teleporters instead of two such as The Basilisk Mantis cruiser variant or a special, mystery ship.

-- Assassins Creed IV will have even more of this with nearly 40% of the game taking place on the high seas, and not limited to specific missionsnote .
+- Assassins Creed IV has even more of this with nearly 40% of the game taking place on the high seas, and not limited to specific missionsnote .
 This time, the character replayed by the Animus is Connor's grandfather, a pirate/Assassin named Edward Kenway.
 According to one of the trailers, Blackbeard claims that he once saw Kenway clear the deck of a Spanish galleon by himself without breaking a sweat.
-Better yet, this is not only entirely, legitimately possible in gameplaynote swim over to the target ship, but possibly even easier than taking on that ship in regular naval combat!
+Better yet, this is not only entirely, legitimately possible in gameplaynote , but possibly even easier than taking on that ship in regular naval combat!

 - Star Wars: The Old Republic: In the aptly named flashpoint "Boarding party" you do this trope to a republic ship.
 Also, this being a Star Wars game, there are several other instances of this trope in the course of gameplay.
 Typically, each class story has at least one instance of a boarding party.